Market Research: A Powerful Tool for Any Business

 Depending on the source of information, there are two types of market research: primary research and secondary research.

 As the name suggests, primary research involves firsthand information regarding your market and customers.
 You can use online surveys, phone interviews and focus groups to assess brand awareness and customer preferences.
+Primary research allows you to dig deeper and uncover the real gems – your target audience’s specific needs, wants, and pain points.
+Think of it as having a direct conversation with your ideal customer.

 Primary research is useful when you’re trying to segment your market and establish the different buyer personas you want to appeal to.
 Exploratory research is focused more on problems a marketing campaign might face and less on market trends.
 It’s usually done as a first step and involves surveys or open-ended interviews with a small number of people.
 Specific research is then used to dig deeper into the issues that were identified during exploratory research.
-It centres on a more precise segment of the audience and tries to ask the right question in order to find solutions to suspected problems.
+It centres on a more precise segment of the audience and tries to ask the right questions to find solutions to suspected problems.

 Public sources such as government statistics are the most accessible type of data used for this research.
 Commercial resources such as market reports compiled by research agencies like Pew, Forrester or Gartner can also be very insightful, but you will have to pay to obtain access.